Gucci's La Famiglia collection just became a game

 Pierre Houlès, Kering Chief Digital, AI and IT Officer.
 Image: Kerin

-The game and the appointment are two different expressions of the same question the luxury industry is quietly working through: what does it mean to sell desire when the environment desire lives in is increasingly digital, increasingly interactive, and increasingly shaped by AI?
+The game and the appointment are two different expressions of the same strategic question: what happens to luxury desirability when the environment it lives in becomes fully digital?

 Play La Famiglia: Mystery Unfolds at gucci.com